jekyll/minima/_posts/2020-07-26-Three-Levels-of-Wealth.md

 What wealth cannot necessarily guarantee, is a life with zero stress.
 It cannot guarantee a life full of happiness or one filled with love.
 It also cannot guarantee good health or sound sleep.

-Personally, I consider myself very fortunate to be on level 2 of wealth.
-I no longer have to worry about debt or the cost of my meals.
-As for my journey ahead, I continue to work on getting better each passing day.
-As for your journey ahead, I wish you the very best!

 <br />

-*Last Updated: 27th July 2020*

 *Note: I would like to thank Ben Carlson, whose [blog post](https://awealthofcommonsense.com/2018/08/the-3-levels-of-wealth/){:target="_blank"} introduced me to the concept of 3 levels of wealth.*